Rooholla-KhorramBakht/dgm_franka/README.md

 Note that the container should run on a host computer with Preempt-RT kernel ([installation guid](https://frankaemika.github.io/docs/installation_linux.html)) and with `--previledged` execution mode and access tho host network through setting the `--network` to host.

 Running the container starts a VSCode server that can be accessed through the `localhost` IP address and port 8080.
-Within the VSCode space, the user can launch the jupter notebook server and access it through another tab.
+Within the VSCode space, the user can launch the Jupter notebook server and access it through another tab.
 ### From Source

 First, install ROS foxy as explained [here](https://docs.ros.org/en/foxy/Installation.html) and source it in the working terminal.
 Then, install the following prerequisite packages: